people process technology framework

 This is why choosing and onboarding the right human resources is a priority for engineering managers.
 When starting a new project, engineering managers need to identify professionals with the right skill sets, expertise, and attitudes.

 Most often, the right people might be busy with other work, so engineering managers have four options: to wait for them, to hire new talent, outsource or redirect resources, or reassign them from one project to another.
 These are all crucial decisions that need to be made to implement the people, process, technology framework successfully.
 They very much depend on how the business prioritizes work, deadlines, and expectations.
 Given that each choice impacts the project, engineering managers and executives need always to know how busy team members are, what they are working on, and how much business value they deliver.
-An excellent way of having constant access to this information is by accessing Waydev’s Executive Reports
+An excellent way of having constant access to information technology management is by accessing Waydev’s Executive Reports

 After creating the project team, the next step is setting every professional’s roles and responsibilities and ensuring that stakeholders are on board with the plan.
 Good leaders understand that successful deliveries require people (engineers and stakeholders) to buy in, internalize the mission and objectives.